minicp/website/source/learning_minicp/part_2.rst

 It is important for efficiency to avoid creating objects on the heap (such as arrays) at each execution of propagators that need to be garbage collected, as the `propagate()` method of a constraint can be called thousands of times every second.

-Since the implementation using `fillArray` iterates on a copy of the array containing the domain, any modification on the actual domain will not carry over to the copy, and vice versa, remving and
+Since the implementation using `fillArray` iterates on a copy of the array containing the domain, any modification on the actual domain will not carry over to the copy, and vice versa, removing any
 `ConcurrentModificationException` exceptions that might otherwise have been thrown.

 To do: